ForstaGlobal/DigitalFeedbackMobileSDK/README.md

 ### Prerequisites

-* Xcode 12.4 or higher
+* Xcode 13 or higher
 * Target of iOS 12 or higher
-  * For earlier iOS version, please use [ConfirmitMobileSDK v3.5.0](https://github.com/Confirmit/DigitalFeedbackMobileSDK/tree/3.5.0)
+  * For earlier iOS version, please use [v3.5.0](https://github.com/ForstaGlobal/DigitalFeedbackMobileSDK/tree/3.5.0)
-* Swift 5.3.2 or higher
+* Swift 5.5 or higher

 ### Installation